 Consider, for example, an expropriation claim under a bilateral investment treaty.
 There may well be a dispute as to the date on which the asset in question was expropriated (or if it was expropriated at all).
 An expert valuer, being asked to assess the fair market value as at the date of expropriation, would not typically have the expertise to offer an opinion as to the date on which expropriation occurred.
 He or she must therefore be instructed as to the appropriate date at which value should be assessed.

-Typically, the valuer in this hypothetical case would be instructed to assume that his or her instructing party’s position is correct.
-In the interests of clarity (and transparency) the expert should set out the basis of his or her instruction or assumption in the expert report.
+In most cases, the valuer in this hypothetical case would be instructed to assume that his or her instructing party’s position is correct.
+In the interests of clarity (and transparency), the expert should set out the basis of his or her instruction or assumption in the expert report.

-Of course, the quantification of damages under numerous scenarios is not always practicable.
+Of course, the quantification of damages in numerous situations is not always practicable.
 If multiple instructions are required, the number of permutations grows at an exponential rate.
 In other cases, altering even a single assumption (for example, the valuation date) may result in a disproportionate amount of work.
 In such cases, an expert may discuss the effect of conflicting assumptions made by the parties qualitatively.

 Because of the bespoke nature of arbitration, the input of an expert will be different in each case.
 In the remainder of this chapter, we discuss the potential involvement of a quantum expert in various aspects of a case.